Summary of Corporate Governance

 Officer Compensation System

-The compensation structure for internal directors (excluding the Chairperson and Senior Advisors) is as follows.
+The compensation ratio for internal directors who also serve as corporate officers is as follows.

 Position | Fixed compensation | Variable compensation | Total | ||